SAML-Toolkits/php-saml/README.md

 Assertion, Metadata.

-If our environment requires sign or encrypt support, this folder may contain the x.509 info that the SP will use:
+If our environment requires sign or encrypt support, this folder may contain the x509 cert and the private key that the SP will use:

  * **sp.crt** The public cert of the SP
  * **sp.key** The privake key of the SP

+Or also we can provide those data in the setting file at the $settings['sp']['x509cert'] and the $settings['sp']['privateKey'].

 Sometimes we could need a signature on the metadata published by the SP, in this case we could use the x.509 cert previously mentioned or use a new x.509